Mariana-Oleinic/VacationAssistant/README.md

 1. Select a travel agency from the dropdown menu, and click "Check Offers" to view the hot offers.
 2. Enter the amount, select the currencies, and click "Check Budget" to convert the amount.
+3. Enter a city, and click "Check Weather" to view the current weather and weather forecast for that city.

 ---